Tener/haskore-guide/doc/goal.markdown

 	rest d' = prim (Atom d' Nothing)

-This tells us that a rest note is what we get from the data type constructed by applying the Atom constructor to a duration and Nothing.
+This tells us that a rest note is applying `prim` on the result of an `Atom` constructor.

 	data Primitive note =
           	Atom Dur (Atom note) -- a note or a rest deriving (Show, Eq, Ord)

 So the Atom constructor creates a Primitive note.
-However, this constructor is extremely confusing, since `Atom` is not only used as a data type constructor ( in former ), but also a type alias ( in latter ).
+However, this constructor is extremely confusing, since `Atom` is not only used as a data type constructor ( as in former ), but also a type alias ( as in latter ).

 	type Atom note = Maybe note